cobbdb/baseclass/readme.md

 var Pet = require('./pet.js');
 module.exports = function (name) {
     return Pet(name).extend({
-        // The 'base' parameter is provided to access a parent's methods.
+        // The 'this.base' object is used to access a parent's methods.
-        speak: function (base) {
+        speak: function () {
-            base.speak();
+            this.base.speak();
             console.log("I'm " + name + " and I'm a "  + this.color + ' dog.');
         }
     });